filecoin-project/specs/sync.md

 Chain syncing is the process a filecoin node runs to sync its internal chain state with new blocks from the network and new blocks it itself has mined.
 A node syncs in two distinct modes: `syncing` and `caught up`.
 Chain syncing updates both local storage of chain data and the head of the current heaviest observed chain.

+'Syncing' mode and 'Caught up' mode are two distinct processes.
+'Syncing' mode, or 'the initial sync' is a process that is triggered when a node is far enough behind the rest of the network.
+This process terminates once the nodes 'head' is    sufficiently far ahead.
+Once 'syncing' is complete, the 'caught up' sync process begins.
+This process keeps the node up to date with the rest of the network, and terminates only when the node is shut down.

 ## Interface
 ```go
 type Syncer struct {